Rlocmelis/SillyWillyHomework/README.md

 # SillyWillyHomework O.O

-# The Task was implemented using an InMemory database so the setup is easy to do
+# The Task was implemented using an InMemory database so there's no extra steps needed to run

 ## Challenge